nkchai/jupyter-notebook-on-cluster/README.md

 Note: It is recommended that you run the above command from your home directory as the file access in the jupyter notebook is restricted to the parent folder where you ran the command.

-Copy and paste the URL generate after you ran the above command in a web browser to access the notebook.
+Copy and paste the URL generated, the one with `192.168.172.26`  after you ran the above command in a web browser to access the notebook.

 Go to `http://system76.rice.iit.edu/` to access the spark web UI